Douglas-James/Enhanced-Object-Organizer/README.md

-# Enhanced Object Organizer with Visual Color
+# Enhanced Object Organizer with Visual Color with Save Project.

-This Blender add-on allows you to rename objects, move them to new collections with visible color indicators, and optionally save the Blender project.
+This Blender add-on allows you to rename objects, move them to new or existing collections, and apply a visible color indicator to represent the collection.
+You can also optionally save the Blender project after organizing the objects.

 ## Features

 - Rename the selected object.
-- Create or move objects to a new collection with a visual color indicator.
+- Move the object to a new or existing collection, ensuring the object's name matches the collection name.
-- Assign a unique material to represent the collection color.
+- Assign a visual color indicator to the collection using a material (no additional mesh is created).
-- Optional project save functionality after organizing.
+- Optionally save the Blender project after organizing.

 ## Installation